rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 When ordering the 47856 components resulting from a 10-tiling sorting with the *optimal* quantiles ordering strategy, the order of a component is limited to a maximal size of 82 actions (see Line 27).

 Bigger performance tableaux may definitely be ranked with a larger *cpu_count()*.
 We were using therefore in 2018 the HPC Platform of the University of Luxembourg (https://hpc.uni.lu/).
-The following run times for very big quantiles ranking problems could be achieved both:
+The following run times for very big quantiles ranking problems of several millions of multicriteria performance records could be achieved both:

     - on Iris -skylake nodes with 28 cores [7]_, and
     - on the 3TB -bigmem Gaia-183 node with 64 cores [8]_,

-by running the cythonized python modules in an Intel compiled virtual Python 3.6.5 environment [GCC Intel(R) 17.0.1 –enable-optimizations c++ gcc 6.3 mode] on Debian 8 Linux.
+by running the cythonized python modules in an Intel compiled virtual Python 3.6.5 environment [GCC Intel(R) 17.0.1 –enable-optimizations c++ gcc 6.3 mode] on *Debian* 8 Linux.

 .. figure:: rankingRecords.png
    :width: 350 px